 West Coast LDC Boundary Map

-Non-Government education support facilities that are equivalent to the above Government facilities and approved by the Department of Education.
+Non-government education support schools or centres that are equivalent to the above government schools or centres and approved by the Department of Education.

-• Under SBS policy a student attending an inclusion program at a mainstream school is not entitled to Transport Assistance as an education support student, unless, they live in a rural area and meet the mainstream student eligibility criteria.
+• Under School Bus Services policy a student attending an inclusion program at a mainstream school is not entitled to Transport Assistance as an education support student, unless, they live in a rural area and meet the mainstream student eligibility criteria.

-• If students are capable of making their own way to and from an Education support facility, either by public transport, walking or cycling are encouraged to do so.
+• If students are capable of making their own way to and from an education support school or centre, either by public transport, walking or cycling are encouraged to do so.

-However, many students travelling to education support facilities have special needs and restricted mobility, which can exclude them from using some forms of transport.
-To enable students to access the programs available at an education support facility, the Government provides eligible students with a basic level of transport assistance.
+However, many students travelling to education support schools or centres have special needs and restricted mobility, which can exclude them from using some forms of transport.
+To enable students to access the programs available at an education support school or centre, the Government provides eligible students with a basic level of transport assistance.

 Copyright Disclaimer Terms Of Use Privacy Statement Copyright 2018 by School Bus Services